FRITZ!Box 7369 Service - Knowledge Base

 - For testing purposes, use a network cable that is as short as possible (for example the yellow cable included with the FRITZ!Box) to connect the device to the other LAN ports on your FRITZ!Box.

-- If your device can access the FRITZ!Box and the Internet when connected to a particular LAN port, use this LAN port instead.
+- If your device can access the FRITZ!Box and the internet when connected to a different LAN-port, use that LAN port instead.

 - Connect a different device to the LAN port on the FRITZ!Box.

-- If the other device can access the FRITZ!Box and the Internet, then the issue is not caused by the FRITZ!Box.
+- If the other device can access the FRITZ!Box and the internet, then the first device is either incorrectly configured or defective.